cca/libraries_wagtail/docs/readme.md

 ## Tools

-**setup.sh** bootstraps the local development environment so we can begin working on the site without needing to push to a remote instance like staging.
+**setup.sh** bootstraps the local development environment so we can begin working on the site without needing to push to a remote instance.

 **sync.fish** copies a remote instance's data to our local development environment. `./docs/sync.fish --prod --media` does the media files while `./docs/sync.fish --prod --db` does the database.
-It can sync from either `--stage` or `--prod`.
-It can also sync media/database between our production and staging instances if we provide _both_ instance flags.
 Run `./docs/sync.fish --help` for complete usage information.

 **dev.fish** starts or stop the local development toolchain (which is: docker, minikube, skaffold).
 Run `./dev.fish up` or `start` to begin and `./dev.fish down` or `stop` when we're done.
 Note that this is just a convenience; there's no reason we cannot manage the development tools individually.